 According to some studies, (Wikipedia) approximately above 3.2 billion people in the world have access to the internet.
 There are social media platforms on the internet where people related to all age groups spend their time and engage in chatting and sharing information.

 People now give the least time to watching TV and listening to radios, even 60% use the internet and social sites while watching TV.
 Most of the internet users spend their larger amount of time using Facebook, Twitter, Instagram, Whatsapp etc.

 Studies reveal that Facebook has the most number of the users which is more than 3 billion and Twitter’s users are some 2.5 billion.
-And average person spends some 7 hours daily using them.
+And the average person spends some 7 hours daily using them.

 Believe it?
 You have to.
-Considering these statistics now marketer has to employ Facebook and other social sites for their marketing campaign.
+Considering these statistics now the marketer has to employ Facebook and other social sites for their marketing campaign.
 Whosoever doesn’t employ will lose the race.